llsoftsec/llsoftsecbook/book.md

 # Covert channels and side-channels

-A large class of attacks make use of so-called side-channels.
-In this chapter, we focus on the the mechanisms used to make communication happen through side-channels or covert channels.
-In the next two chapters, we describe attacks making use of side-channels.

-Side-channels and covert channels are closely related.
-Both side-channels and covert channels are communication channels between two entities in a system, where the entities should not be able to communicate that way.
+A large class of attacks make use of so-called side-channels, which are attacks making use of so-called covert channels.
+Side-channels and covert channels are communication channels between two entities in a system, where the entities should not be able to communicate that way.

 A **covert channel**\index{covert channel} is such a channel where both entities intend to communicate through the channel.
 A